hail-is/hail/hail/python/hail/docs/install/dataproc.rst

 Requirements
 ------------

-Running Hail on Dataproc requires having both Hail and the Google Cloud CLI installed on your machine.
+Before you can run Hail on Dataproc, you must have both Hail and the Google Cloud CLI installed on your machine.

 Installing Hail
 ------